Buy Fire Extinguisher

 Saving money from your homeowner’s insurance can be one of the best deals that you can have.
 Like the discount that you get when you have your home and auto insurance under one insurance provider.
 Because why not try to do and have anything that can save you some bucks right?
 But what other homeowners don’t know is that there are other ways to get discounts.
 So, let me ask you, does your home have safety features like fire extinguishers?
 You need a fire extinguisher in case you have fires in your home.
-Because if you have, here are things that you should know that can affect the amount of your home insurance.
+But does homeowners insurance give a discount if you buy a fire extinguisher?

 Homeowners’ insurance costs depend on many factors such as the location, the age of the house, your credit history, your coverage, your deductibles, and the safety features of your house.
 Although each state and insurance provider has different rules and rates, giving discounts is what they have in common.

 Does Having Home Safety Features Really Lower My Homeowners Insurance Rates?